a5hlynx/reg_parsers/README.md

 ### PolAdtEv.py

-Parses PolAdtEV from Security Hive and enumerates Audit Policy, which controls the output to Windows Security EventLog.
+Parses PolAdtEV extracted from Security Hive and enumerates Audit Policy, which controls the output to Windows Security EventLog.

 ### EnumProf.py

-Parses Accounts/Groups information from Software/Sam Hives and enumerates them.
+Parses Accounts/Groups information extracted from Software/Sam Hives and enumerates them.

 ## Requirements